 “Mix up the known with the unknown, mix up the classics with the more far-flung places.”

-KAW: We put a lot of effort into the list of classes, and we just completely overhauled it, so absolutely everything is different.
+KAW:We put a lot of thought and effort into the list of classes, and we update it on a regular basis, so there’s always something different when guests return.
 I think that keeps us on our toes, keeps us engaged, and makes it good for repeat guests.
-I would say one of my favorite programs that we do is Vintner chats.
+I would say one of my favorite programs that we do is our Vintner Chat series.
 We try to do three or four per year.
 We invite a local member of the wine community.
 It doesn’t need to be a winemaker or proprietor.
 We’ve had vineyard managers, writers, and prominent sommeliers, and we invite them to nominate someone for a conversation.
 And then we have a moderated conversation.
-You get to try their wines, listen to a charming conversation—they’re just fabulous.
-It gives this very cool behind-the-scenes look at the Napa industry.
+You get to try their wines and listen to a charming conversation—they’re just fabulous.
+It gives this very cool behind-the-scenes look at the industry here in Napa Valley.

 The other thing that is fun and rewarding is a program we call Guided Excursions.
-It’s a package the Wine Center offers: you get a car and driver, and you can choose a full or half-day.
+It’s a package The Wine Center offers: you get a car and driver, and you can choose a full or half-day.
 We then have a conversation with you beforehand to understand your palate and the type of winery experience you’re looking for.
 Some people want something with a lot of energy and lots of people around.
 Some people want something completely private.
 Some people want magisterial architecture.
 People have all sorts of guiding principles for creating an ideal day of wine tasting, so we’ll take that information, synthesize it into a list, put together a handcrafted itinerary, and then join them for the day.

 Wine tasting at Meadowood Napa Valley